-STI Group takes welding best practices very seriously and is careful to maintain the highest quality and safety levels at all times.
-STI Group maintains a weld reject ratio of less than 1% and provides dependable pipe fabrication and other industrial fabrication services.
-Our fabrication facilities hold ASME “U” and “S” stamps, NBIC “R” stamp, and our welders are NCCER certified.
+STI Group takes welding best practices very seriously and maintains the highest quality and safety levels at all times.
+STI Group, a leading welding company and welding fabrication shop, maintains a weld reject ratio of less than 1% and provides dependable pipeline welding, stainless steel welding, and other industrial fabrication services.
+Our fabrication facilities hold ASME “U” and “S” stamps, NBIC “R” stamps, and our welders are NCCER certified.

 Our commitment to the highest quality, safety, and efficiency standards extends to all our services, which include, but are not limited to:

 - High Pressure Pipe Fabrication: Our team is skilled in fabricating pipes that can withstand high-pressure applications, ensuring durability and long-term performance.

 - Structural Steel Fabrication: We offer expert services in the creation of customized structural steel components that meet stringent quality and safety standards.